Long-time behavior of the Stokes-transport system in a channel: Long time boundary layers in the nonlinear setting : proof of

 \end{itemize}

 \end{lemma}

 \begin{proof} We estimate each term separately.
-The estimates on $S^0_\rem$ have already been proved in the previous paragraph.
+The estimates on $S_\rem$ have already been proved in the previous subsection (see \cref{lem:BL-NLcorrector}).
 Therefore we focus on the quadratic terms.
-It follows from the estimates of \cref{lem:BL-main}, \cref{lem:BL-NLcorrector} and from the definition of $\thapp$ that for $s\in \{0,\cdots, 7\}$,
+It follows from the estimates of \cref{lem:BL-main,lem:BL-NLcorrector}, and from the bootstrap estimates \eqref{hyp:bootstrap-thiint} on $\threm$ that